AweInk/fid/README.md

 # **FID**

 This repository was created for Fundamentals of Interactive Design (FID).
-It will feature various class exerises and assignments given by the instructor of **FID** over the duration of the fall semester.
+It will feature various class exercises and assignments given by the instructor of **FID** over the duration of the fall semester.